ctcl-bregis/ctclsite-python/config/projects/nonmono.md

 On January 15, 2024, along with the creation of this page, I added a Story post on Instagram linking to this page as it describes the future of the project.

 # Name
 The name "nonmonolithic" was chosen in relation to the layout of many modern AMD x86-64 processors.
-A non-monolithic layout of a processor means that there are multiple silicon dies within a single package, CPU, AMD uses this for the Ryzen (some) and EPYC series of processors.
+A non-monolithic layout of a processor means that there are multiple silicon dies within a single package, CPU.
+AMD uses this for the Ryzen (some) and EPYC series of processors.
 As part of the theme, almost all content was edited and posted from ["Polybutylene Terephthalate"](../pc_pbt/).

 The profile picture that I used for the longest time on Instagram, later Discord was of a screenshot of the Half-Life 2 map d2_coast_09 with the AMD logo drawn on a wall made in Garry's Mod.